lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 improves the classification accuracy.
 One particularly useful feature of the transfer learning was the improvement of the discrimination of true and false positives.
-Indeed, running a classification algorithm will classify every un-labelled protein that one of the labelled classes (sub-cellular niches).
-One can however never guarantee that all sub-cellular niches are present, or that proteins reside in multiple locations (we actually know that both of these happen).
+Indeed, running a classification algorithm will classify every un-labelled protein to one of the labelled classes (sub-cellular niches).
+One can however never guarantee that all sub-cellular niches are present and it is widely known that proteins reside in multiple locations.
 As such, it is crucial to carefully set classification score thresholds to minimise false positive assignments.
-In the figure below, we compared the classification scores for the one data classifiers (knn and svm) to the two data transfer learning versions (knn-tl and svm-tl) using data for which true localisation was known, and compared correct and incorrect outcomes.
+In the figure below, we compared the classification scores for one data classifier (knn or svm) to the data transfer learning version (knn-tl or svm-tl) using data for which true localisation was known, and compared correct and incorrect outcomes.
 We see that the separation between these correct an incorrect outcomes scores is greater for the transfer